A day in the life of an ordinary man typically follows an almost ritualistic pattern-

 Regardless of the job’s nature, getting started is what people dread the most—particularly when the task is tedious.

 The moment you consider taking charge of a project, lethargy suddenly sets in, and you end up doing trivial things.

 Psychologists believe procrastination is a lifelong trait.
 If you’re a serial procrastinator, there’s unlikely a chance to get rid of it without an outside influence.

-Time blocking is that external force, which leads you straight towards your task.
-Once you’re past it, the rest become surprisingly easy.
+Time blocking is that external force, which leads you straight toward your task.
+Once you’re past it, the rest becomes surprisingly easy.